hubmapconsortium/ingest-validation-tools/README.md

                         Ingest data type
-  --donor_id ID         HuBMAP Display ID of Donor --tissue_id ID        HuBMAP Display ID of Tissue --logging LOG_LEVEL
+  --donor_id ID         HuBMAP Display ID of Donor --tissue_id ID        HuBMAP Display ID of Tissue --skip_data_path      If present, the data_path will not be validated --logging LOG_LEVEL
   ```